misterorion/misterorion.com/content/grimoire/go-fizzbuzz.md

 ---
 title: "Fizz Buzz in Go"
-excerpt: "Using Iota"
+excerpt: "Using Itoa"
 tags: ["Code","Go"]
 ---

 > [Fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz) is a group word game for children to teach them about division.
 Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".

 I wrote this implementation in Go quickly as an answer on LeetCode.
-The interesting bit is the use of `Iota()`.
+The interesting bit is the use of `Itoa()`.

 Initially I tried to simply convert the counter `i` to a string with `string()`.
 This did not work because `string()` returns a [rune](https://golangdocs.com/rune-in-golang), not a digit.